darthsidramesh/Machine-Learnings/Making the most money from your ML model/README.md

 # Objective
-To educate people on why optimizing your classifiers for utility is crucial to a Machine Learning Project Open **utility_movie_example.md**
+To educate people on why optimizing your classifiers for utility is crucial to a Machine Learning Project.

+To read through the example and understand the concept, click on **utility_movie_example.md**.

 # Steps to run R code